siit-vtt/semi-supervised-learning-pytorch/README.md

 |VAT          |13.86 (0.27)          |-                                  |
 |VAT + EM     |13.13 (0.39)          |-                                  |

+Results of PI model and Mean Teacher will be updated in a few days

 # References
 [1] Oliver, Avital, et al. "Realistic Evaluation of Deep Semi-Supervised Learning Algorithms." arXiv preprint arXiv:1804.09170 (2018).